PostHog/posthog.com/contents/blog/mobile-session-replay.md

 Why the long wait?

-1. We had much more demand from web-based B2B customers during our early-stage phase.
+1. We had more demand from web-based B2B customers during our early-stage phase.

 2. We went wide instead of deep.
 We shipped a whole suite of products, including feature flags, experiments, surveys and (more recently) our own data warehouse.